Jump to section

 It’s a full face helmet with an ABS (thermoplastic) shell that comes with more or less everything you’ll need on a helmet these days.
 It’s got a seatbelt-style chin strap – dead user-friendly and one of our favourites – and an integrated, anti-scratch, flip down, UV blocking sun visor.
 Tick, tick.
 However, although it’s ECE approved, it hasn’t been independently SHARP tested at the time of writing so we don’t really know how well it’ll do.
 Having said that, most Duchinni’s have scored around 4/5 in the past so we’re hopeful the D405 will be up there too.

 Looking to buy a Duchinni?

-We recommend either SportsBikeShop (UK) for outstanding service and free helmet delivery, or LD Motorcycles (UK) for great online reviews and free delivery.
-Please see here for more info on these retailers or click the links to go straight to their Duchinni helmets pages where you'll find the latest helmet designs and deals.
+We recommend SportsBikeShop (UK) for outstanding service, 365 day free returns and free helmet delivery.
+Please see here for more info on them or click the links to go straight to their Duchinni helmets pages where you'll find the latest helmet designs and deals.

 Fitting & Comfort